pika-hu-zz/digital-transformation-piano/README.md

 ## Introduction

-The *Sound of Digital Transformation* is a rudimentary arduino workshop designed to demonstrate the integraiton of technologies in our society in the form of a hands-on exercise.
+The *Sound of Digital Transformation* is a rudimentary arduino workshop designed to demonstrate the integration of technologies in our society in the form of a hands-on exercise.
 Participants in the workshop will first build an "analog" piano using button switches, and will then "digitize" its functionality in the code.

 ## Concepts Covered